1li45/k8sh/README.md

-# K8SH
+# AKS-helper
-Kubernetes Helper
+AKS / Kubernetes helper

-A personal Go cli application for Kubernetes with handy features
+A personal Go cli application for AKS with handy features

 #### Features: